anonMLresearcher/PGA/README.md

-# ICPL
+# PGA
-The implementation of the Incentive Compatible Pareto Alignment for Multi-Source Large Graphs
+The implementation of the Pareto Graph Alignment for Multi-Source Large Graphs